YuetingH/MA4M4_2023/README.md

 - import an empirical network from a website (e.g. [Konect](http://konect.cc/networks/)) into Jupyter Notebook
 - compute some key network properites (e.g. degree, centrality, average distance)
 - visualise a network and its corresponding adjacency matrix in a simple way

+## Lab Class (Week 5-6)
+[LabClass.ipynb](https://github.com/YuetingH/MA4M4_2023/blob/main/Lab_Class/LabClass.ipynb): This notebook provides a basic guidance to complete the tasks in the ["Lab class"](https://github.com/YuetingH/MA4M4_2023/blob/main/Lab_Class/LabClass.pdf) PDF document.
+Compared with the previous support class where we provide detailed programming code, our aim of this lab class is to give you an opportunity to practice coding.

+In this lab class, you will
+- review some content covered in our last support class (e.g., network visualisation, centrality measures).
+- further investigate structural properties of networks (e.g., Laplacian matrix)
+- generate random graphs using the Erdös-Rényi model and Barabási–Albert model
+- explore community structure using *modularity maximisation* [Optional]